Imran-ml/Your-AI-Doctor-Using-Your-Custom-Knowledge-Base/README.md

-# Your AI Doctor Using Your Custom Knowledge Base
+# Your AI Doctor Using Your Custom Knowledge Base with ChatGPT OpenAI

 ## Table of Contents